Pablo Thiam

 Pablo Thiam (born 3 January 1974) is a Guinean former professional footballer who played as a defensive midfielder.
 He holds a German passport.

 Club career

-Born in Conakry, Thiam grew up as the son of a Guinean diplomat in the former German capital Bonn.
+Born in Conakry, Thiam grew up as the son of a Guinean diplomat and former national team player named Ousmane Tolo Thiam in the former West Germany capital Bonn.
 He started his football career in MSV Bonn.
 At the age of 15, he went to 1.
 FC Köln, for whom he debuted in the Bundesliga in 1994.

 After a successful spell with Stuttgart, Thiam earned a move to Bayern Munich in 2001.
 However, he had a hard time getting first-team football at his new club.
 In January 2003, he was transferred to Wolfsburg, where he ended his career and started his new job as assistant of the management of VfL Wolfsburg.
 In July 2009 his role was changed and he became sports director of the second team.

 International career

-Thiam was capped 31 times and scored one goal for the Guinean national team.
+Thiam was capped 31 times and scored one goal for the Guinea national team.